harrelfe/bbr/collab.md

 Don't use `tidyverse` (e.g., `dplyr`) in any R code.
 It is messy and has too many dependencies, and sometimes conflicts with `Hmisc`.

+# Compilation
+It's probably best to compile individual chapters and not recompile the whole book.
+E.g. use from the command line `quarto render chaptername.qmd` or click on `Render` in `RStudio`.
+If recompiling the chapter changed or added figures, the table if figures will need to be updated by running `quarto render figures.qmd`.

+The resulting `html` files will be in the `_book` directory underneath the `bbr` directory.
+The `.gitignore` files in `bbr` will keep these from being put on `Github`.
+To update the web site `hbiostat.org/bbr` Frank will have to compile changed chapters on his machine, which he will do when others change and commit chapter `.qmd` files.